-Your initial assessment should take less than half an hour, during which time your doctor might examine your nose and throat.
-If you are diagnosed with food allergies or airborne allergies, the next step is to treat your symptoms and/or test to determine the exact causes of those symptoms.
+As part of your initial assessment, your doctor might examine your nose, throat, skin, and lungs.
+If you are diagnosed with food allergies or airborne allergies, the next step is to run tests, if needed.

 During your initial visit, you and your specialist may decide to conduct testing for allergies.
 If this is the case, your skin will likely be tested for reaction to various substances.
-Based on the results, your doctor will recommend treatment, which will either be allergy shots or prescription medications.
-He may recommend various lifestyle changes to reduce symptoms, especially if those allergies are food-related.
+Based on the results, your doctor will recommend treatment, which may include:

 If you have questions following your appointment, don’t hesitate to contact your doctor.
-He or she may recommend a follow-up appointment, especially if medication is prescribed.
+They may recommend a follow-up appointment, especially if medication is prescribed.